quinlan-lab/constraint-tools/README.md

 Valid values for `SUB_COMMAND` are:

 ```
-train
+train-germline-model
-      estimate kmer-dependent mutation probabilities (see the model defined in the "define-model" folder)
+      estimate kmer-dependent SNV probabilities and singleton-count probabilities (see the model defined in the "define-model" folder)
-dashboard
+dashboard-germline-model
-      start a web app that visualizes observed and expected mutation counts as a function of genomic coordinate
+      start a web app that visualizes observed and expected SNV and singleton counts as a function of genomic coordinate
-predict
+predict-germline-constraint
-      call genomic regions predicted to be under negative selection [not yet implemented]
+      call genomic regions predicted to be under negative selection in the germline [not yet implemented]
 ```

-Required arguments for `train` are:
+Required arguments for `train-germline-model` are:

 ```
 --genome STR
       Path to a reference fasta.
       A "samtools faidx" index is expected to be present at the same path.
 --mutations STR
-      Path to a set of mutations specified in Mutation Annotation Format.
+      Path to a set of mutations specified as tab-separated values with column headings: "chromosome start end variant_type REF ALT number_ALT number_ALT_chromosomes number_chromosomes SYMBOL Gene Amino_acids CANONICAL Consequence Feature_type Feature miscellaneous".
 A "tabix" index is expected to be present at the same path.
 --kmer-size INT
       Size of kmer of model to be trained.
 --model STR
       Path to a directory to store trained model in.
 ```

-By default the `train` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder.
-Optionally, the user may change this by specifying the `--regions` argument:
+By default the `train-germline-model` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder, and a reasonable value of the window-size to compute singleton counts within.
+Optionally, the user may change either of these defaults by specifying the `--neutral-regions` and `--window-size` arguments:

 ```
---regions STR
+--neutral-regions STR
       Bed-format file containing a list of genomic intervals on which the model is to be trained.
+--window-size INT
+      size of the intervals used to compute the null distribution of singleton count.
 ```

-This produces a specification of the sequence-dependent neutral mutation model in json format, viewable using, e.g.,
+Running `train-germline-model` produces a specification of the sequence-dependent and allele-frequency-aware neutral model in json format, viewable using, e.g.,
 ```
 ${CONSTRAINT_TOOLS}/bin/jq . ${model_folder}/<json file>
 ```

-Required arguments for `dashboard` are:
+Required arguments for `dashboard-germline-model` are:

 ```
 --port INT
       The port to serve the web-app on
 ```

-By default the `dashboard` subcommand uses a pre-computed model.
+By default the `dashboard-germline-model` subcommand uses a pre-computed model.
 Optionally, the user may change this by specifying the `--model` argument:

 ```
 --model STR
-      Path to a neutral model produced by the train sub-command (in json format).
-This model is used to compute the expected mutation counts in the visualization.
+      Path to a neutral model produced by the train-germline-model sub-command (in json format).
+This model is used to compute the expected SNV and singleton counts in the visualization.
 ```

 ## Input Data